Skip to main content

 The Kidney’s Role as the Master Regulator

 Your kidneys are the ultimate arbiters of fluid volume.
 They are constantly filtering your blood, making millions of tiny decisions every second about what to keep and what to excrete.
 This process is not random; it is directed by specific hormonal signals.
-The (RAAS) is a primary command-and-control pathway.
+The renin-angiotensin-aldosterone system (RAAS) is a primary command-and-control pathway.

-When the kidneys sense a drop in blood pressure or fluid volume, they release renin, initiating a chemical cascade that culminates in the production of angiotensin II and aldosterone.
-Aldosterone is the key hormone that instructs the kidneys to reabsorb sodium, and therefore water, back into the bloodstream.
 Both estrogen and testosterone can interact with this system, subtly amplifying the “hold onto fluid” signal.
-This is a primary mechanism through which can lead to fluid retention.
+This is a primary mechanism through which hormonal therapies can lead to fluid retention.
 The sensation of puffiness you experience is a direct result of these amplified hormonal instructions being carried out with precision by your renal system.

 Your body’s fluid equilibrium is actively managed by hormonal signals that instruct the kidneys on sodium and water retention.